iwanders/spread_spectrum_watermarking/README.md

 ```
 For each suspected watermark this prints information about it being present.

-Both subcommands have a lot options for further configuration, use `--help` to see all available options.
+Both subcommands have a lot of options for further configuration, use `--help` to see all available options.

 ## License
 License is `BSD-3-Clause`.